Assets vs. Liabilities: A Look at the Key Differences

 Current Assets

 Current assets are items that can be quickly converted into cash within a year.
 They include cash and cash equivalents, accounts receivable (money owed to you by customers), and prepaid expenses.
-In a company’s balance sheet, current assets are listed first and play a crucial role in assessing the company’s short-term financial health and liquidity.
+In a company’s balance sheet, current assets are listed first and play an essential role in assessing the company’s short-term financial health and liquidity.

 Non-current/Long-term Assets